 It's also an easy way to get a "bird's eye view" of what's going on across the entire team:

 Is this something you or your team would find useful?
 We'd love to get your feedback on this.
-Tack is still in a private beta phase but if you're interested in trying it out, let us know.
+Tack is available in the Slack App Directory.
+Give it a spin and let us know what you think!